osfunapps/weedle-android-core-library/README.md

-3) in your Application file select specify which elements you desire to use in the library.
+3) in your Application file specify which elements you desire to use in the library.

 Example:
 ```